 Are you the type of person who enjoys driving and likes travelling around from place to place as part of your everyday work routine?
 If so, have you considered a career as a heavy goods vehicle driver?
 As a HGV driver you will be required to follow strict health and safety rules relating to the transportation of goods and road safety.
 You will be responsible for the safe transportation of raw materials and finished products around the country and further afield.
 The work involves driving the vehicle competently and safely, loading and unloading the vehicle, securing the loads correctly, making sure the vehicle is kept in a roadworthy condition, planning delivery routes, completing documentation and dealing with customers.

 This course is designed to provide industry with personnel who have the knowledge, skills and qualifications to work as category C licensed drivers of heavy goods vehicles with rigid bodies.
-If you successfully complete the course you will receive a Category C Driving Licence, Driver Certificate of Professional Competence, Driver ADR Certificate and Forklift Operator Certificate.
+If you successfully complete the course you will receive a Category C Driving Licence, Driver Certificate of Professional Competence and Driver ADR Certificate.

 • Induction – State the planned outcomes and conditions attached to the course; apply good safety, health and hygiene practices; state the basic principles involved in environmental issues; and explain the meaning of equal opportunities.